ChilliCream/graphql-platform/website/src/blog/2020-11-23-hot-chocolate-11/2020-11-23-hot-chocolate-11.md

 EXAMPLE CONVENTION

 We actually started out in 11 to make the filtering introduced in version 10 better.
-But people soon chimed in and wanted to do more and wanted to **NOT** be dependant on `IQueryable`.
+But people soon chimed in and wanted to do more and wanted to **NOT** be dependant on `sIQueryable`.
 So we create a new API that lets you fully control how filters, sorting, and projects are handled.
 You can integrate new providers like NeoJ4, MongoDB, or even spatial filter support.

 What does this actually mean?